New York Woman Found Dead In Duffle Bag, Teens Taken In For Questioning In PA: Officials

 "The officer conducted an NCIC inquiry related to the vehicle’s registration number, which came back as a valid registration with no suspicious circumstances[...]
 It was discovered that there was no current insurance coverage for the vehicle and Lower Paxton Township Bureau of Police had the vehicle towed from the scene."

-The next day the building super found Vitel dead and her dog alive in the apartment in NYC, the NYPD explained.
+The next day the building super found Vitels dead and her dog alive in the apartment in NYC, the NYPD explained.

 On March 19, Tejada was charged with Felony Receiving Stolen Property, court records in Pennsylvania show.
 The minor has also been charged, officials said in the release on March 22.